Julianna Leone – Everything did not go as planned and that is okay

 Submitted by Julianna Leone

 It was 2008 and I was 23 years old.
 It seemed like I had everything going for myself.
 I had a full-time job as a senior credit manager at Wells Fargo Financial.
 I had just bought a 2006, Pearl White, Cadillac CTS.
 I was a proud homeowner of two years and I had also just graduated from the University of Windsor with a Bachelor of Honours in Business.
 On top of all that, I was also enrolled in a LSAT prep class, with plans to enrol in Law school.
 But first, I had a trip and tour planned to Italy with my best friend at the time.

 On August 9th, 2008, from what I can remember I was in my room refreshing my Italian vocabulary for my up and coming trip.
 The next thing I remember, is a few weeks later, waking up on the 6th floor at Hotel Dieu, which is a hospital in Windsor, with my mouth wired shut!
 This means there are two weeks of my life that I cannot account for.

 I have no recollection of anything at all from my accident.
-From what I was told, I went out bar hoping.
+From what I was told, I went out bar hopping.
 Even to this day, this doesn’t make sense to me.
 I never bar hopped.
 I normally just liked to stay at one bar and dance the night away.
 But, I was told I went out with a friend.
 I guess we met up with a few of her friends and we drank.
 We drank a lot.
 Then, I decided to leave.
 The bars in Windsor close around 2 am, so probably sometime around then or shortly thereafter.

 At 4 am, I was found at the side of the road by a nurse who happened to be travelling on the same road as I was.
 Talk about having angels looking after me.
 The nurse performed CPR and emergency vehicles were alerted to the accident scene by a neighbour.